smartrecruiters/eslint-config/README.md

 # Contributing

-Should you have any suggestions, ideas, fixes or will to contribute with new eslint config (e.g. for browsers) please raise an issue or pull request.
+Should you have any suggestions, ideas, fixes or you would like to contribute with new eslint config (e.g. for browsers) please raise an issue or create a pull request.

 # References